JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2019.md

 NOTE: You are allowed to prettify the pattern using links: [`org.example.Foo`](https://github.com/JetBrains/intellij-community/tree/master/)

-NOTE: Entries not starting with code quotes (`name`) can be added to document non-code changes and be skipped in API verification.
+NOTE: Entries not starting with code quotes (`name`) can be added to document non-code changes and will be skipped in API verification.
 -->

 Please see [Incompatible API Changes](/reference_guide/api_changes_list.md) on how to verify compatibility.